 1. Get Backup Of Your Website Often

 It is one of the most important tasks that you are supposed to do regularly, and one of the most ignored one.
 Even though backing up does not keep your website clean and fresh, this helps if some trouble arises.
-So, always have backup of your WordPress website on a monthly basis.
-Not only this, you can also backup daily blogs, weekly news, etc. – these are good for corporate websites.
+So, always have a backup of your WordPress website on a monthly basis.
+Not only this, but you can also backup daily blogs, weekly news, etc. – these are good for corporate websites.
 You can take a backup of your website through hosting provider or by downloading local copies of your website through FTP.
 WordPress plugins marketplace has numerous plugins that automatically backup your website completely.
-If you don’t find any plugin you can get your own custom wordpress plugin developed.
+If you don’t find any plugin you can get your own custom WordPress plugin developed.

 2. Keep Your Website Updated

-If you are keen to maintain your WordPress website, you must update it from core.
+If you are keen to maintain your WordPress website, you must update it from the core.
 You should update installed themes, Plugins – their latest versions regularly.
 Luckily, WordPress brings out its latest version often to offer their users more advanced features & security fixes.
-What you need to do is, login to your WP site at regular intervals and update WP Plugins, themes and core WordPress files.
+What you need to do is, log in to your WP site at regular intervals and update WP Plugins, themes and core WordPress files.

 3. Eliminate Unused Plugins